InformedK12/email-repair/README.md

 #### EmailRepair::Constants::email_regex

-Returns a regular expression to be used to validate user supplied email addresses.
+Returns a regular expression to be used to validate user-supplied email addresses.

 ### Available Repairs